 Walking through the long halls of Chelsea Market with its brick walls and factory floors instantly gives you the feeling of going back in time.
 Disused ducts, original murals and signboards are interspersed with grocery shops, cafes, bakeries and restaurants.

-I have read many a review from New Yorkers who say that Chelsea Market is not the same anymore with thousands of tourists crowded inside.
+Once upon a time, Chelsea market was a hidden gem of NYC, frequented only by locals.
+New Yorkers say that the market is not the same anymore with thousands of tourists crowded inside.
 From a one-stop-destination for locals with butchery, dairy shop, bakery and restaurants serving high-class food the place turned into a food-court.
 Tables and chairs were removed to create more space making it uncomfortable to have a meal.

 Well, maybe if I were a New Yorker I would have a similar point of view.
 But I am a tourist because of whom, according to one article, locals “are often frightened away” from the market.
 I am sorry, New Yorkers!
 But I have to say I love this place as it is.
 With its noisy crowds and with no chairs: there’s something romantic about sitting on a stairwell with a pie in one hand and a cup of cappuccino in another.